allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 #### Migrating indexes

-In early versions of _mongo-migration-stream_ to copy indexes from source collection to destination collection we were using an [index rebuilding feature](https://www.mongodb.com/docs/database-tools/mongorestore/#rebuild-indexes) from `mongodump` and `mongorestore` tools.
+In early versions of _mongo-migration-stream_ to copy indexes from _source collection_ to _destination collection_ we were using an [index rebuilding feature](https://www.mongodb.com/docs/database-tools/mongorestore/#rebuild-indexes) from `mongodump` and `mongorestore` tools.
-This feature works on the principle that result of `mongodump` consists both documents stored in the collection and indexes definitions.
+This feature works on the principle that result of `mongodump` consists both documents from the collection and definitions of indexes.
-`mongorestore` can use those definitions to rebuild indexes on destination collection.
+`mongorestore` can use those definitions to rebuild indexes on _destination collection_.

 Unfortunatelly it occurred that rebuilding indexes on _destination collection_ after _transfer_ phase (before starting _synchronization_ process) with `mongorestore` tool lengthed entire `mongorestore` process, preventing us from emptying the queue in the meantime.
 It resulted with growing queue of events to synchronize, ending up with overall longer migration times and higher resources utilisation.
-We've came with a conclusion, that we must rebuild indexes, while at the same time, keep sending events from queue to _destination database_.
+We've came to a conclusion, that we must rebuild indexes, while at the same time, keep sending events from queue to _destination collection_.

-To migrate indexes without blocking migration process, we've implemented a solution which for each collection, fetches all its indexes, and rebuilds them on destination database.
+To migrate indexes without blocking _migration_ process, we've implemented a solution which for each collection, fetches all its indexes, and rebuilds them on _destination collection_.
-Looking from the application perspective, we're using `getRawSourceIndexes` function, to fetch a list of Documents (representing indexes definitions), and then recreate them on destination collection using `createIndexOnDestinationCollection`.
+Looking from the application perspective, we're using `getRawSourceIndexes` function to fetch a list of Documents (representing indexes definitions) from _source collection_, and then recreate them on _destination collection_ using `createIndexOnDestinationCollection`.

 ```kotlin
 private fun getRawSourceIndexes(sourceToDestination: SourceToDestination): List<Document> =